- What is the Campus Climate Response Team?

 - Support and information to student(s), staff or faculty who initiated the incident

-- Educational programming and resources for the community
+- Educational programming and resources for the university community

-Anonymous reports will be accepted, however, in many cases, a more effective response to the campus climate incident can be developed if university staff have the opportunity to ask follow-up questions if necessary.
+Anonymous reports will be accepted, however, in many cases, a more effective response to the campus climate incident report can be developed if CCRT members have the opportunity to ask follow-up questions if necessary.

 All reports will be kept confidential to the extent possible.
 If we receive information requesting no further action, please be aware that we do have a legal obligation to respond institutionally to situations that may threaten the safety of the UT Austin community or potentially violate the Institutional Rules on Student Services and Activities and university policy.